Labern/passwords/README.md

 1. The first three letters — <code>$2a</code> — refer to the algorithm used.
 2. The second part — in this case, <code>12</code> — refers to the cost.
 The numbers refers to <code>2^cost</code>, that is <code>2<sup>12</sup> = 4096</code>.
 The greater the cost, the more computational work required.
 3. The third part refers to the salt, which is extra spice which makes rainbow tables irrelevant.
 (That is, a rainbow table is a pre-prepared set of hashed passwords which would take the form of knowing all possible passwords for a specific set of characters.
 By adding a salt, knowing a password and hashing it does not allow for the crack.)
+The reason salts are useful is because if you hash "password" twice, you will get the same result.
+This is still better than the actual phrase "password", but can be improved.
+By adding a salt, which is a pre-generated piece of extra data added the moment your input it passed to the hash function, if two people used the same password, they will probably get a different digest.
 4. The fourth part is the hash itself, or the end product of the password having been run through Bcrypt.

 ## What?